ulvij/ImageTaker/Readme.md

 Ok now we can start to code, yhayy

-#### Usage
+### Usage

-For using, we have to create the instance of ImageTaker and make some configuration.
+For using, we have to create the instance of ImageTaker and make some little configuration.

 ```kotlin
 private var imageInstance = ImageTaker